Giorgio Armani leads tributes to Roberto Cavalli following designer’s death

 “The design, the finishing, the hand application of each crystal and fringe has been hand crafted to match the extraordinary talent that is Taylor Swift,” an Instagram post from the Italian label read.

-Beyonce’s 2016 visual album Lemonade was a cultural milestone, and one of the most iconic outfits was a yellow dress by Roberto Cavalli in the Lemonade video, which features the wielding a baseball bat and smashing car windows.
+Beyonce’s 2016 visual album Lemonade was a cultural milestone, and one of her most iconic outfits was a yellow dress by Roberto Cavalli in the Lemonade video, which features the singer wielding a baseball bat and smashing car windows.

 In the same year, Kim Kardashian sported a khaki “naked” dress by Cavalli at a Vogue Gala Dinner event.